Mental Health Aids logo

 We provide the same care as mainstream mental health services, complemented by Māori cultural concepts and pathways of health.

-If you have come to this page because you are concerned about someone else, please let them know about our service, or contact Te Haika, our 24/7 mental health and addiction contact centre.
+If you have come to this page because you are concerned about someone else, please let them know about our service.

 Who our service is for